 Campbell Dalglish (Writer, Director, Producer) - Founding Director of D'Arc Productions, award winning playwright, screenwriter and director.

 His short narrative, Dance of the Quantum Cats, won international awards and was selected by CINE to represent USA at the 12th International Film Festival of Peace, Hiroshima, JAPAN.
 It was broadcast on PBS/CPTV in a series on emerging directors.
 His feature screenplays, BRUISES and DEER WOMAN are currently in pre-production.
 In documentary he has co-produced with his partner, Catherine Oberg, over thirty segments for broadcast, including multiple segments on American Indian reservations, broadcast on The New Morning Show (the Hallmark Channel).
 He and his partner also co-produced Eco Action, and the short film Ahalani: Living In Harmony With The Sun.

-Dalglish developed a technique of making films from the perspectives of people living in marginal communities by visiting, interviewing and conducting interactive improvisations with his subjects.
-The results have been A Hard Way Out(1996 Hartford gangs), The Community Room (1992 Jericho Homeless Shelter), and The Shooting Gallery (1988 Bridgeport Prison) and Bruises (2004).
+Over the years, Dalglish has developed a technique of making films without scripts in marginal communities (A Hard Way Out 1992 Hartford gangs, The Community Room 1990 Jericho Homeless Shelter, and The Shooting Gallery 1989 Bridgeport Prison).

 Dalglish is a graduate of the Yale School of Drama.